jolivain/glslsandbox-player/README.md

 In this section, we use the Android Debug Bridge `adb` command to test the connectivity with the device.
-You can use the version available in the Android SDK, in `"$ANDROID_SDK_ROOT"/platform-tools/adb` or use the version installed on your system.
+You can use the version available in the Android SDK, in `"$ANDROID_SDK_ROOT"/platform-tools/adb`

+This can be done by adding the Android platform tools into the `PATH`.
+This can be done with the command:

+    export PATH="$ANDROID_SDK_ROOT/platform-tools:$PATH"

+Alternatively, it's possible to use the version shipped with your distribution.
 On Fedora systems, it can be installed with the command:

     sudo dnf install android-tools